xiang/logstream/README.md

 # logstream
-a simple tool for filtering logs
+a simple tool for filtering logs w/ knife and logstash